analyzr-ai/analyzr-sdk-python/README.md

 # Python SDK for the Analyzr API

 ## Overview
-This Python client will give you access to the Analyzr API from any machine.
+This Python client will give you access to the Analyzr API.
 See files in the `examples` folder for examples showing how to use the client.
 Note that a `client_id` should always be provided when querying the API; it is used for reporting purposes.
 * For general information please see https://analyzr.ai.
 * For help and support see https://support.analyzr.ai.